 Many people find themselves beset by both a mental health condition and substance use disorder.
 Unfortunately, mental health challenges often create addiction as people try to manage the symptoms of their mental health condition.
 In fact, this pairing of mental health struggles and substance abuse has a name: co-occurring disorders.

 The standard treatment approach for co-occurring disorders is called dual diagnosis.
 Overall, it happens at rehab centers alongside other drug and alcohol rehab services.
-Most people prefer treatment close to home, so someone in Tampa would look for a dual diagnosis treatment center Tampa FL can trust.
+Most people prefer treatment close to home, so someone in Tampa would look for a dual diagnosis treatment center in Tampa, FL.

 For example, dual diagnosis treatments often include: